sabrinachung0406/sabrina-portfolio/final_project_sabrina_chung.md

 Sounds interesting!
 I want to go watch Disney remakes and actually thinking about subscribing to Disney plus.

 # Similarity and Differences
 Seems like everyone appreciate the charts and graph being easy to read, which I believe is the key point of a data visualization.
+And also two of them seems to feel that the call to action is not clear enough and should be intensified.
+And also, the label for the graphs should be phrased more carefully and clearer.
+One of the differences is that some people enjoy the colorful design, but one person suggested to unify the color scheme as blue, which is the color of Disney.
+(Which I adapted into my revised version because too many color might distract the audience from focusing on true important information)

 ## Improvement Implement